fzqneo/eureka-yfcc100m/README.md

 ## FAQ

-**The search hangs, not moving forward.**
+**The progress hangs, not moving forward.**

 Be patient!

+There are several cases when this can happen:
+- The first search session after the VMs start.
+The system may still be starting up, or the redis cache is loading from the disk.
-This can happen for the first search session after the VMs start.
-Particularly, it can take a long time to activate the GPU on its first use.
+- The first time you use a GPU-involving filter.
+It can take a long time to activate the GPU on EC2 on its first use.
+- You use some just-in-time (JIT) machine learning filters that trains an ML model before filtering images.
+Depending on the algorithm and the training set size, the JIT training time can be considerable.

 **The GUI errors with `SocketException`**